BardicDefense/purple-hack/README.md

 **If the check succeeds:** An especially tasty dish is produced.
 Those who eat the meal lower the difficulty of the Con check required to rest (see below), due to their hearty supper.

 **If the check fails:** A palatable but not exemplary dish is produced.
 A natural 20 denotes a ruined meal (burned, spilled, etc.) that is utterly inedible.
-No effect on the Con check.
+No Con check mod.

 ### Rest Checks